DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - IAM, Identity and access management

     [IAM](../ghippo/user-guide/access-control/iam.md) stands for Identity and Access Management, which is a shorthand for user and access control in global management.
-An IAM Admin is the administrator with the highest level of permission in this module.
-Users or groups assigned as IAM Admin will have full and highest permission for user and access control.
+An IAM Owner is the administrator with the highest level of permission in this module.
+Users or groups assigned as IAM Owner will have full and highest permission for user and access control.

 - Image